MichaelDS/Algorithm-Implementations/README.md

 Various algorithms and data structures implemented in python.

-Inspired by Stanford's Algorithms: Design & Analysis course as taught by Tim Roughgarden on coursera.org.
+Inspired by Tim Roughgarden's lectures in Stanford's "Algorithms: Design & Analysis" course offered on coursera.org.